 That’s the question and it’s really one that every implementation has to answer on their own.
 I typically get alarmed when performance tuning is taking over 33% of the employee time.

 Immediately Start Tracking the Size of the Database and the Tables

 What you really need is a baseline.
 You should be capturing your table’s sizes weekly in SQL and storing them somewhere.
-Than you need to approximate how much of your time is spent on performance issues.
+Then you need to approximate how much of your time is spent on performance issues.
 You’ll start to notice that certain tables have growth rates directly correlated with where you are spending most of your time performance tuning.
 That will help you make a decision on where you need to performance tune.

 In Summary, hopefully, this post cleared up the decisions involved on whether to undergo an archiving project or not.
-Archiving will stabilize work, but like anything else, it does involve an investment and not every table can have it’s data easily archived.
+Archiving will stabilize work, but like anything else, it does involve an investment, and not every table can have its data easily archived.
 Still, it’s a key critical decision that nearly every implementation will face if they grow big enough.